Pipeline (software)

-In software engineering, a pipeline consists of a chain of processing elements (processes, threads, coroutines, functions, etc.), arranged so that the output of each element is the input of the next; the name is by analogy to a physical pipeline.
+In software engineering, a pipeline consists of a chain of processing elements (processes, threads, coroutines, functions, etc.), arranged so that the output of each element is the input of the next.
+The concept is analogous to a physical pipeline.
 Usually some amount of buffering is provided between consecutive elements.
-The information that flows in these pipelines is often a stream of records, bytes, or bits, and the elements of a pipeline may be called filters; this is also called the pipe(s) and filters design pattern.
+The information that flows in these pipelines is often a stream of records, bytes, or bits, and the elements of a pipeline may be called filters.
+This is also called the pipe(s) and filters design pattern which is monolithic.
+Its advantages are simplicity and low cost while its disadvantages are lack of elasticity, fault tolerance and scalability.
 Connecting elements into a pipeline is analogous to function composition.

 Narrowly speaking, a pipeline is linear and one-directional, though sometimes the term is applied to more general flows.
 For example, a primarily one-directional pipeline may have some communication in the other direction, known as a return channel or backchannel, as in the lexer hack, or a pipeline may be fully bi-directional.
-Flows with one-directional tree and directed acyclic graph topologies behave similarly to (linear) pipelines – the lack of cycles makes them simple – and thus may be loosely referred to as "pipelines".
+Flows with one-directional trees and directed acyclic graph topologies behave similarly to linear pipelines.
+The lack of cycles in such flows makes them simple, and thus they may be loosely referred to as "pipelines".